-If you or someone you love has been charged with drug possession in Vista, turn to jD LAW for smart, reliable defense.
+If you or someone you love has been charged with drug possession in Vista, turn to jD Law Criminal Defense Attorneys for smart, reliable defense.
 From the beginning of your case to the end of your trial, our Vista criminal defense attorney can take hold of your defense strategy, remove the stress off your shoulders, and take all the legal troubles and paperwork off your plate.

 Why hire James N. Dicks?

 - Former LAPD narcotics investigator – insight and experience